 Naturally, I beelined for the Harry Potter Studios when I last visited London and I didn’t care how much of a nerd that made me.
 You can tell by watching the movies how much thought was put into details and how precise J.K.
 Rowling’s storylines are; you can also tell that they used advanced technology to bring dragons and talking dogs and basilisks to life.
 I was intrigued by all of that.

-Harry Potter Studios in London – In Photos
+How to visit the Harry Potter Studios in London

-Harry Potter Studios in London – Good To Know
+Harry Potter Studios in London – Know Before You Go

 Although you are free to explore the main studios for as long as you like, you don’t have that much free time in the Great Hall before the staff ushers you into the next room (which is unfortunate, because it’s one of the best parts!).
 So if you’re adamant on getting good photos of that now legendary room, you’ll have to be quick!